Work with Storage Classes

-A storage class is used by a Kubernetes cluster to dynamically provision persistent volumes for a Kubernetes app deployment when the Kubernetes app requires persistent storage.
+A Storage class in Kubernetes provides a way for administrators to describe the ‘classes’ of storage they offer.
+A storage class is used by a Kubernetes cluster to dynamically provision persistent volumes for a Kubernetes application when the application requires persistent storage.

 Add Storage Class

-Follow the steps given below to add a new storage class.
+Follow the steps given below to add a new storage class in PMK:

 - Enter the name for the storage class.

-- Select the cluster with which you want to associate the storage class, and the storage type for the storage class.
+- Select the cluster with which you want to associate this storage class, and the storage type for the storage class.

-The newly added storage class can be used for persistent storage, by the cluster running the app.
+The newly added storage class can now be used for deploying persistent storage for your applications on this cluster.

 Delete Storage Class